hackworthltd/primer/README.md

 * At the moment, Primer is a pure functional programming language, with no effects system.
 This means, for example, it's not currently possible to [draw animated cats](https://scratch.mit.edu) using Primer.
-We plan to implement an effects system in version 2.0 of the language specification, but that will work will not begin for some time.
+We're currently undecided on whether to add an effects system to version 2.0 of the language, or to eschew language-level effects entirely in favor of a different approach more suited to novices.

 * We've yet to do any rigorous testing of Primer with students, and none at all in classrooms.
 Primer may turn out not be an effective